MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 featured: true
 ---

-In our rapidly changing and increasingly unstable world, the accelerating pace of digital transformation leads to a constant bombardment of information.
+In our rapidly changing world, the accelerating pace of digital transformation leads to a constant bombardment of information.
 This deluge of data makes it easy to feel overwhelmed by the sheer volume and speed of these changes.
-In addition to that, platforms like YouTube, designed to capture and hold our attention, provide an endless stream of engaging content, consuming more of our time and focus.
-The addictive nature of these platforms makes it harder to resist temptations, further exacerbating the problem.
-This highlights the urgent need to develop more effective ways to manage and navigate information overload.
+In addition to that, platforms like YouTube captivate our attention with endless engaging content, consuming more of our time.
+Their addictive nature intensifies the challenge, highlighting the urgent need for effective strategies to manage information overload.

 > One promising approach is to use Large Language Models (LLMs) to filter and organize a specific domain of internet knowledge in a predictable, easy-to-interpret, and goal-oriented manner, minimizing distractions.

-This article explores how LLMs can help manage informational overload, presents insights into human brain limitations and the traps of our unstable reality, and offers a proof of concept (PoC) for automating the exploration of new knowledge domains.
+This article explores how LLMs can help manage informational overload, presents insights into human brain limitations, the traps of our unstable reality, and offers a proof of concept (PoC) for automating the exploration of new knowledge domains.

 ## The Bottleneck: Human Brain

 Despite individual variations in intelligence, all human brains share inherent constraints that limit how quickly and efficiently we process information.
 These constraints include the limited capacity of short-term memory and the speed at which we can assimilate new information and transfer it to long-term memory.
 IQ essentially reflects these cognitive abilities.
 Current literature suggests it is possible to prevent cognitive decline with age rather than increase IQ [1].
 Therefore, the true challenge lies in how we make the best use of the powerful machine inside our skull.
 To achieve this, it is crucial to filter and structure information in a way that matches our cognitive abilities at any given moment, making learning easier and more efficient.

 To discuss further constraints of the human brain, let's explore an ideal scenario for learning a new domain of knowledge.

 Firstly, it is essential to set clear goals for your learning journey.
 Determine what you want to learn next.
 Choosing a domain that is personally significant will generate more positive emotions during the learning process[2, 3].
 However, the vast array of available options can be overwhelming due to our cognitive limitations.
 While we can handle several options comfortably, presenting ourselves with 100 choices can be paralyzing [4].
-A tool for simplifying the decision-making process would be useful.
+Therefore, a tool for simplifying the decision-making process would be useful.

 Once you have identified a valuable knowledge domain, it is important to approach learning hierarchically.
 Organizing information hierarchically reduces the demands on our short-term memory while allowing us to see the context of each piece of information.
 Moreover, our brains naturally organize and structure information this way, remembering details from general to specific [5].